-Felines love to climb things, as it enables them to view their kingdoms, watch out for predators, and observe any prey on the ground that might be about.
-And while your cat doesn’t need to avoid predators or look for prey in the home, climbing still relieves this instinct of theirs.
-So, if your kitty is a climber, give it something to climb up on, whether it’s a cat tree or a fun wall jungle gym!
+Felines love to climb things, and it enables them to view their kingdoms, watch out for predators, and observe prey on the ground.
+Although your cat doesn’t need to avoid predators or look for prey in the home, climbing still activates their instincts.
+So, if your kitty is a climber, give them something to climb, whether it’s a cat tree or a fun wall jungle gym!

 4. Hiding Places

-Of course, there are some cats that prefer staying closer to the ground and hiding away in cubby holes or boxes.
-Felines enjoy places they can hide as hiding can make them feel safer and gives them a spot to sit back and watch the world unseen.
-Hiding spots can also provide enrichment and opportunity for activity, depending on the type you go with.
-That’s why investing in hiding places for your kitty is a good idea, whether it’s a cardboard box, a cat tunnel, or a cat condo.
+Of course, some cats prefer staying closer to the ground and hiding away in cubby holes or boxes.
+Felines enjoy places they can hide since it makes them feel safer and gives them a spot to sit back and watch the world unseen.

 5. Hunting Toys

 As we said earlier, felines have strong prey drives.
-This prey drive leads them to stalk and hunt anything that catches their attention, whether it’s a bug flying about the room or a mouse in the house.
+It leads them to stalk and hunt anything that catches their attention, whether a bug flying about the room or a mouse in the house.
 You can easily indulge your cat’s hunting instincts with toys they can hunt.
-Whether that’s a toy mouse you toss for kitty or a toy that moves around your home all on its own, your favorite furry friend will love the opportunity to catch “prey” (after all, our indoor cats don’t get the chance to do so for real very often!).

 6. Laser Pointer